ritta36/SENKU_team-WRO2024_FutureEngineers/README.md

 <p>This gear is a crucial component in the assembly, providing the necessary transmission of motion through its double bevel design.</p>
 </li>
   <h3>3-Motion Mechanism.</h3>
   <p>We implemented Ackermann steering by installing a servo motor that allows the steering mechanism to operate freely.
-Additionally, a DC motor with a 500 rpm output acts as the propulsion motor.
-The kinetic energy produced by the DC motor is conveyed to the rear wheels through a differential gearbox, and this energy is transmitted to the wheels via drive shafts constructed from LEGO components.
+Additionally, a DC Jsumo motor with a 1000 rpm output acts as the propulsion motor.
+The kinetic energy produced by the Jsumo is conveyed to the rear wheels through a differential gearbox, and this energy is transmitted to the wheels via drive shafts constructed from LEGO components.
 Now we will explain both of the <b>Ackermann steering</b> and the <b>Differential gear:</b></p>
   <h4>1-Ackerman Steering Mechanism</h4>
   <p>Our design features an Ackermann steering mechanism, essential for providing efficient and responsive steering performance.
 The Ackermann steering principle is instrumental in minimizing tire wear and enhancing the vehicle's handling, especially during turns.</p>
    <p>The key features and benefits of the Ackermann steering is that it enhances maneuverability by reducing tire slippage during turns.
 This is achieved by configuring the steering linkages to allow the inner wheel to turn at a sharper angle than the outer wheel.
 Each wheel follows its own natural arc around the corner, leading to more precise steering and better vehicle control.
 Additionally, the Ackermann steering mechanism streamlines the overall design of the steering system.
 It eliminates the need for complex gear arrangements, which reduces weight and potential failure points within the system.
 This simpler design also leads to easier maintenance and lower manufacturing costs.</p>